 At IEA Clean Coal Centre webinars our expert authors give presentations on the findings of their latest reports.
 Webinars usually take place on the second Wednesday of the month at midday (UK Time).
 If you are unable to attend the event live, they can be viewed at any time after the event from this page.

-Levelling the intermittency of renewables with coal - costs and risks is the subject for the next webinar, which will be presented by Dr Lesley Sloss on Wednesday 8 June at midday (UK time).
+Potential water sources for coal-fired power plants is the subject for the next webinar, which will be presented by Anne Carpenter on Wednesday 13 July at midday (UK time).